-- On scrap paper, write a list of things that make that sound (i.e. for CRASH) OR a list of things that cause someone to say that sound (i.e. for YUCK!)
+- Second, on scrap paper, write a list of things that make that sound (i.e. SPLASH) OR a list of things that cause someone to say that sound (i.e. for YUCK!)

-- For the final draft, students can write their onomatopoeia word really big at the top of their page with marker or ABC stickers*.
+- Third, for the final draft, students can write their onomatopoeia word really big at the top of their page with marker, ABC stickers*, or simply pen.

-- Under the onomatopoeia, write the list of things in the center of the paper.
+- Fourth, under the onomatopoeia, students write the list of things in the center of the paper.

-- Write the onomatopoeia one more time under the list.
+- Fifth, they write the onomatopoeia one more time under the list.

-- Illustrate the onomatopoeia in the space around the list.
+- Sixth, students illustrate the onomatopoeia in the space around the list.

-- Make sure you give students time to read their lists and show their friends.
+- Lastly, make sure you give students time to read their lists and show their friends.
 They LOVE this part!

 Enjoy some of these examples from students ages 5-11 !